Purdue vs. UCLA odds, prediction: 2026 Big Ten Tournament semifinal picks from proven model

 For the third time in five years, the seventh-seeded Purdue Boilermakers will look to reach the Big Ten Tournament championship game when they battle the sixth-seeded UCLA Bruins on Saturday afternoon.
 Purdue is coming off a 74-58 quarterfinal win over second-seeded Nebraska on Friday, while UCLA downed third-seeded Michigan State 88-84.
 The Boilermakers (25-8), who have won two in a row, are looking to win their third conference tournament championship and first since 2023.
 The Bruins (23-10), who have won four straight, are competing in just their second Big Ten Tournament after winning four Pac-12 tournament titles, the last coming in 2014.

 Tipoff from the United Center in Chicago is set for 3:30 p.m.
 ET on CBS and Paramount+.
-UCLA leads the all-time series 11-4, including a 69-67 win on Jan.
-20. Purdue is a 7.5-point favorite in the latest UCLA vs. Purdue odds from DraftKings Sportsbook, while the over/under for total points scored is 147.5.
+The Boilermakers are 7.5-point favorites in the latest UCLA vs. Purdue odds from DraftKings Sportsbook, while the over/under for total points scored is 143.5.
 Before making any Purdue vs. UCLA picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 Paramount+ is the only place to stream this game, plus EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.